causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func reserve(additional: Int64): Unit
 ```

-Functionality: Expands the capacity of the current [ArrayStack](#class-arraystackt) by the specified amount.
+Function: Expands the capacity of the current [ArrayStack](#class-arraystackt) by the specified amount.
 No expansion occurs if additional is less than or equal to zero.
 If the current remaining space is greater than or equal to additional, no expansion occurs.
 Otherwise, the current [ArrayStack](#class-arraystackt) expands to size + additional.

 Parameters: